 Citation: Sternberg ML, Lasecki CH.
 Traumatic hemorrhagic chemosis.
 Consultant.
 2018;58(12):349.

-A 33-year-old man who was severely autistic and agitated presented for evaluation of right eye trauma that had been induced by the suction of a vacuum cleaner hose 1 day prior.
+A 33-year-old man with autism presented for evaluation of right eye trauma that had been induced by the suction of a vacuum cleaner hose 1 day prior.
 A history of bilateral glaucoma with medical nonadherence and right eye cataract surgery was obtained from the family, who stated that “he is probably already blind in that eye.”

 Physical examination.
 Conscious sedation was required for an ocular examination, which revealed periorbital ecchymosis, a 4-mm irregular fixed pupil, a cloudy cornea, and a circumferential subconjunctival hemorrhage with prolapse (Figure 1).